slr-ladders/theladders.github.com/README.markdown

 ==============================================================================
 ```

 It's okay.
 I'm not hacking you.
 You'll be okay.
+If you don't see it and this is your first time cding into that directory, you haven't installed rvm.
+I'm not kidding, install rvm.  https://rvm.io/

 Switch to the source branch.